PaulTimothyChambers/zero_player_MMORPG/README.md

 - A leaderboard displaying the top players' scores

+- An adjustable slider to manipulate the game speed (live change?)

 - The total score achievable for each preset configuration displayed next to that configuration

 - A 'Preview Configuration' button for each saved configuration